User Reference

 If the value mapped to the above arguments is:

-- A boolean it is used to determine whether to call the method.
+- A bool it is used to determine whether to call the method.
 The boolean itself will not be passed to

-- A tuple then the contents of the tuple is unpacked as arguments for the method call.
+- A tuple then the contents of the tuple is unpacked and used as arguments for the method call.

-- A dictionary then the contents of the dictionary is unpacked as keyword arguments for the method call.
+- A dict then the contents of the dictionary is unpacked and used as keyword arguments for the method call.

-- Any other value will be passed as the first argument to the method call.
+- Any other type of value will be passed as the first argument to the method call.
+To pass one of the above types

 Additional keyword arguments can be passed to methods by mapping e.g. <ax|xax|yax|fig>_kw_<name>_<keyword>